alptug01/QA/README.md

 Expected Results
 - After step 1 all cards show a Save Freelancer button
-- After saving Freelancer A button changes to saved state (icon color label)
+- After saving Freelancer A button changes to saved state
 - With filter active only saved freelancers are shown
 - After saving A B C filter shows all saved freelancers (A B C)
 - After unsaving B with filter active B disappears from the list immediately